UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 <center/>

-Notes: As general rule you are going to be doing pull requests to the main branch, but Github allows you to select the branches to merge in case you would like to select another one.
+Notes: As general rule you are going to be doing pull requests to the `main` branch, but Github allows you to select the branches to merge in case you would like to select another one.

+Once you have open a pull request you can continue to add commits pushing to the branch you use to iniciate it.
+This means that you can open the pull request before finishing the work.
+Anyway, opening a pull request is a way to socialize that you are preparing changes to merge in `main` (or other branch) that will need review.
+These commits will appear in chronological order.

 ---
 # Creating a pull request (GitHub)